|

 If one policy does not match, the next policy is tried.

-There is also the general routing policy, which is kind of a
+There is also the general routing policy, which is a

 default for the other types.